Desperadko/fantasy-rpg-springboot-app/README.md

-# FantasyRPGApplication - University Project
+# Fantasy RPG Application - University Project

 ## Project Overview
 This project is a Spring Boot application meant to represent the backend portion for a Fantasy RPG game.